 Overview

 Massachusetts has a well-established and robust process for identifying and intervening in the lowest performing schools and districts across the state.
-This Consolidated State Plan under ESSA will allow the Massachusetts Department of Elementary and Secondary Education (ESE) to integrate its state system with federal accountability and assistance requirements, and enhance supports and services to comprehensive and targeted support and improvement schools.
+This Consolidated State Plan under ESSA allows the Massachusetts Department of Elementary and Secondary Education (DESE) to integrate its state system with federal accountability and assistance requirements and enhance supports and services to comprehensive and targeted support and improvement schools.

-Since 2012, ESE has commissioned research to assess what practices and conditions are most effective at promoting turnaround.
-In 2014, the Turnaround Practices in Action Report illustrated the findings of that research.
-The report highlighted four key turnaround practices observed in schools that have shown significant and rapid gains in student achievement:

-Establish a school-wide community of practice through leadership, shared responsibility, and professional collaboration;

-Employ intentional practices for improving instruction;

-Provide student-specific supports and instruction to all students; and

-Provide appropriate social, emotional, and behavioral supports in order to create a safe, orderly, and respectful learning environment for students and teachers.

-The four turnaround practices now form the framework for all ESE support and assistance efforts for comprehensive and targeted support school, including but not limited to:

-the state-required Turnaround Plan requirements,

-direct technical assistance,

-competitive funding

-annual monitoring

-professional development

-turnaround partner development

-Since 2014, ESE has continued this research and dissemination of best practices in turnaround schools.
-In 2016, in addition to an impact study, ESE released an implementation study and a field guide for districts and schools, which provide specific examples of turnaround practices in action at the school and district level.
-Based on this research, Massachusetts will continue to align its competitive grant process to these evidence-based strategies, as well as monitoring of comprehensive and targeted support and improvement schools to the turnaround practices.
-Massachusetts will also continue to evaluate the use of school improvement resources and disseminate evidence of best practices through our Office of Effective Practices in Turnaround and the Office of Planning and Research.

 School Improvement Resources.
 Describe how the SEA will meet its responsibilities under section 1003 of the ESEA, including the process to award school improvement funds to LEAs and monitoring and evaluating the use of funds by LEAs.

+The Department combines state and federal resources to support districts and schools identified by state’s accountability system as requiring assistance or intervention.
+The Department allocates school improvement funds through both allocation/formulaic and competitive grant opportunities.
+All school improvement grant awards, whether competitive or formulaic, are made in alignment with evidence-based practices and consider district and school capacity to effectively, sustainably, and proactively implement the practices.

+Allocation/Formulaic Grants:

+Districts with schools identified as requiring assistance or intervention are eligible to apply annually for Targeted Assistance Grant (TAG) or Strategic Transformation Grant funds to support school and district improvement efforts aligned to delivering grade-appropriate instruction through high-quality curriculum materials, fostering a sense of belonging, and embedding culturally and linguistically sustaining instructional practices.
+Districts are encouraged to leverage these grant funds with other resources (local funding, other federal Title funds, ESSER, Expanded Learning Time, etc.) to ensure they are building sustainable practices aligned to evidence and focused on a narrow set of priorities.
+One of DESE’s goals as an agency is to guide school and district leaders to think more strategically about how best to maximize the various grants they receive, either through entitlement or competitive opportunities; ensure that grant resources are used in ways that directly contribute to attainment of agency goals; and create new practices within the agency itself to improve DESE’s practices around grant development, assessment, and award determination.

+Competitive grants:

-Comprehensive and targeted support and improvement schools will be eligible to apply for school improvement funds through a competitive process.
+Comprehensive and targeted support and improvement schools are eligible to apply for school improvement funds through a competitive process called the School Redesign Grant (SRG).
+Eligibility is prioritized for schools that have persistently ranked in the lowest percentiles on our state accountability system year-over-year.

 A 2016 quasi-experimental study conducted by the American Institutes for Research (AIR) showed statistically significant gains in student achievement for Massachusetts turnaround schools receiving and implementing federal School Improvement Grant (SIG) funding between 2011 and 2015.
-This research gives Massachusetts strong evidence to continue to support its lowest-performing schools as was done under its former SIG program.
-If adequate school improvement funding is not available to sufficiently support all schools eligible for funding, Massachusetts will establish prioritization criteria for school improvement grant funds that best meets the needs of comprehensive and targeted support and improvement schools in our state.
+This research gives Massachusetts strong evidence to continue to support its lowest-performing schools as was done under its former SIG program

-Under ESSA, Massachusetts will structure the competitive school improvement grant process around critical elements of its former SIG competitive process;
+Under ESSA, Massachusetts will structure the competitive school improvement grant process around critical elements of its former SRG competitive process;

+three years of substantial school-based funding to support high-intensity redesign efforts;

-a rigorous set of expectations aligned to the four evidence-based turnaround practices, required of applicant schools;
+a rigorous set of expectations aligned to the Coherence Guidebook, required of applicant schools;

 applications and interviews scored on a rubric with a high bar that ensures funding is only allocated to schools that demonstrate strong capacity to implement a strategic and actionable approach based on a robust data analysis and with community involvement to implement the turnaround plan;